-- CO1: Ability to understand the concept of process control and instrumentation. - CO2: Ability to develop and solve dynamics model of chemical and biological processes related to environmental engineering. - C03: Ability to analyze and design the control system for chemical and biological processes related to environmental engineering. - CO4: Ability to apply the process control strategies of typical chemical and biological process related to environmental engineering.
+- CO1: Ability to understand the concept of process control and instrumentation. - CO2: Ability to develop and solve dynamics model of chemical and biological processes related to environmental engineering. - CO3: Ability to analyze and design the control system for chemical and biological processes related to environmental engineering.

+CO4: Ability to apply the

+process control strategies of typical chemical and biological process related to environmental engineering.
-- 1. J. B. Riggs and M. N. Karim "Chemical and Bio-Process Control", 3rd edition, Pearson International Edition (2007). - 2.
-Coughanowr & Koppel, "Process System Analysis and Control", McGraw Hill, 1991.

-Stephanopoulos, G., Chemical Process Control: An Introduction to Theory and Practice, Prentice Hall Inc., New York, 1984
+- J. B. Riggs and M. N. Karim (2007) "Chemical and Bio-Process Control", 3rd Ed, Pearson International Edition. - 2.
+Coughanowr & Koppel (1991) "Process System Analysis and Control", McGraw Hill, 1991 - 3.
+Stephanopoulos, G. (1984) Chemical Process Control : An Introduction to Theory and Practice, Prentice Hall Inc., New York.

-EAT 461/2 Final Year Project I
+EAT-461/2 FINAL YEAR PROJECT I

 This an individual research project in connection with a special engineering problem and under the guidance of an academic staff.
-The project undertaken may fall under one of the following areas: Mathematical analysis, experimental tests, computer simulation, hardware and/software development, to their field of interest.
+The project undertaken may fall under one of the following areas: Mathematical analysis, experimental tests, computer simulation, hardware and/ software development, to their field of interest.
 At the end of the project, each student prepares an engineering report, presents and demonstrates findings and results of the project work.

-- C01: Ability to modulate and utilize academic knowledge and practical experience in conducting an academic project. - C02: Ability to think objectively, analytically and critically in identifying and solving problem in systematic manner.
-Ability to create innovative/ commercialization - C03: Ability to work independently in conducting and completing an academic project. - CO4 Ability to present the proposal and final product orally and graphically.
+- CO1: Ability to modulate and utilize academic knowledge and practical experience in conducting an academic project. - CO2: Ability to think objectively, analytically and critically in identifying and solving problem in systematic manner.
+Ability to create innovative/ commercialization. - CO3: Ability to work independently in conducting and completing an academic project. - CO4: Ability to present the proposal and final product orally and graphically.

-- 1. Donald H. McBurney and Teresa L. White, (2007).
-Research Methods, 7th Edition, Thompson Wadsworth. - Daniel Holtom & Elizaberth Fisher, (1999).
+- Donald H. McBurney and Teresa L. White, (2007).
+Research Methods, 7th Edition, Thompson Wadsworth. - 2.
+Daniel Holtom & Elizaberth Fisher, (1999).
 Enjoy Writing Your Science Thesis or Disertation, Imperial College Press. - Leo Finkelstein, Jr., (2008).
 Pocket ook og Technical Writing for Engineers and Scientist.
 3rd Edition, McGraw Hill.

-EAT 462/4 Final Year Project II
+EAT 462/4 FINAL YEAR PROJECT II

-This subject is the continuity of Final Year Project I. In this subjects students will conduct experimental tasks which has been planned during the Final Year Project I. Students also will completing their thesis report during this subject.
-In this subject, students will be also exposed to journal writing.
+This subject is the continuity of Final Year Project I. In this course students will conduct an experimental task which has been planned during the Final Year Project I. Students also will be completing their thesis report during this subject.
+In this course, students will be also exposed to journal writing.